priyabdas/dsAlgo/README.md

 # dsAlgo
-This contains the data structure and algorithm practices
+This contains the data structure and algorithm solutions